aristocratious/docusaurus-mvp/docs/approach/purpose-driven-organizations.md

 **Start with Purpose**: Every AI implementation begins by clarifying how it serves the organization's mission

+**Guiding Principles for AI Implementation:**
+- **Human dignity first**: All technology must respect and enhance the worth of individuals.
+- **Transparency and consent**: Operations of AI systems must be understandable, and their use requires clear consent.
+- **Collective learning over optimization**: The goal is to improve collective wisdom, not just optimize for a single metric.
+- **Value-alignment checks before deployment**: Rigorous review to ensure technology aligns with organizational values.
+- **Inclusivity in design and feedback loops**: Diverse stakeholder voices are included throughout the technology lifecycle.

 **Stakeholder Impact Assessment**: Consider effects on all stakeholders, not just operational efficiency

 **Value Alignment Auditing**: Regular checks to ensure technology choices remain aligned with stated values